masumsoftdev/ultimate-addons-for-contact-form-7/readme.txt

 Here are the most important features of Ultimate Addons For Contact Form 7:

+= Contact Form 7 Conditional Fields =

-* **<a href="https://live.themefic.com/ultimate-cf7/#conditionalfield">Contact Form 7 Conditional Fields</a>:** With this feature, you can show or hide form fields depending on Contact form 7 Conditional Logic.
+Add conditional logic to Contact Form 7.
+With this feature, you can show or hide form fields depending on Contact form 7 Conditional Logic. <a href="https://cf7addons.com/preview/conditional-field/">Click Here</a> to check live preview.

+= Contact Form 7 Placeholder =

-* **<a href="https://live.themefic.com/ultimate-cf7/#placeholder">Contact Form 7 Placeholder</a>:** With this feature, you can edit contact form 7 placeholder text color, placeholder text background color, placeholder text font size, font family, font style and font weight.
-In short, you can edit the style of your form's placeholder without writing any css code.
+With this feature, you can edit contact form 7 placeholder text color, placeholder text background color, placeholder text font size, font family, font style and font weight.
+In short, you can edit the style of your form's placeholder without writing any css code. <a href="https://cf7addons.com/preview/placeholder-styling/">Click Here</a> to check live preview.

-* **<a href="https://live.themefic.com/ultimate-cf7/#columnslayout">Contact Form 7 Columns / Grid Layout</a>:** You can easily create two columns, three Columns; even Four columns form with Contact form 7 using this feature.
-Fully responsive.
+= Contact Form 7 Columns / Grid Layout =
+You can easily create two columns, three Columns; even Four columns form with Contact form 7 using this feature.
+Fully responsive. <a href="https://cf7addons.com/preview/columns-grid-layout/">Click Here</a> to check live preview.

-* **<a href="https://live.themefic.com/ultimate-cf7/#multi-step">Multi step contact form 7</a>:** You can easily create multistep form with Contact form 7 using this feature.
-Fully responsive.
+= Multi step contact form 7 =

+You can easily create multistep form with Contact form 7 using this feature.
+Fully responsive. <a href="https://cf7addons.com/preview/multi-step-form/">Click Here</a> to check live preview.

-* **<a href="https://live.themefic.com/ultimate-cf7/#redirection">Redirection for Contact Form 7</a>:** This features will help you to redirect contact form 7 after submission.
+= Redirection for Contact Form 7 =

+This features will help you to redirect contact form 7 after submission.
 You can Redirect users to a Thank you page or external page after user fills up Form.
+Rredirect user to any page you choose after mail sent successfully. <a href="https://cf7addons.com/preview/redirection/">Click Here</a> to check live preview.

+= Contact Form 7 Star Rating Field =

+Add Star Rating fields to Contact Form 7.
+Star rating is the easiest and efficient way to get feedback from your customers on how good your product or service is.
+Good news!
+Now you can easily add a star rating to your Contact form 7, using Ultimate Addons for Contact form 7, within minutes. <a href="https://cf7addons.com/preview/star-rating/">Click Here</a> to check live preview.

+= Contact Form 7 Range Slider =

+Add Range slider fields to Contact Form 7.
+Ultimate Addon's Range Slider for Contact form 7 helps you to easily setup field range in your contact form 7 for your WordPress site. <a href="https://cf7addons.com/preview/range-slider/">Click Here</a> to check live preview.

-* **<a href="https://live.themefic.com/ultimate-cf7/#woocommerce">Contact form 7 WooCommerce Product</a>:** This features will help you to add WooCommerce Product Dropdown field on Contact Form 7.
+= Contact form 7 WooCommerce Product =

+This features will help you to add WooCommerce Product Dropdown field on Contact Form 7.
 You can add all your product as a dropdown on your form, when user submits, you will get the data on your email.
 With this, your customer can easily do WooCommerce Product Enquiry with contact form 7.
 Note that, with free version you can add all products.
-If you need to add specific products and other options, check the features on Pro.
+If you need to add specific products and other options, check the features on Pro. <a href="https://cf7addons.com/preview/woocommerce/">Click Here</a> to check live preview.

+= Contact form 7 Style =

-* **<a href="https://live.themefic.com/ultimate-cf7/#formstyle">Contact form 7 Style</a>:** This features will help you to edit the following: Contact form 7 label color, label Background color, label font style, label font size, label font weight, label  font family, label padding, label margin; Contact Form 7 Input Color, Input Background Color, Input Font Style, Input Font Weight, Input Font Size, Input Font Family, Input Height, Input Padding, Input Margin; Contact form 7 button style, Contact form 7 button color, button background color, button font size, button font weight, button width, button border styles, button padding, button margin, Contact form 7 font size etc.
+This features will help you to edit the following: Contact form 7 label color, label Background color, label font style, label font size, label font weight, label  font family, label padding, label margin; Contact Form 7 Input Color, Input Background Color, Input Font Style, Input Font Weight, Input Font Size, Input Font Family, Input Height, Input Padding, Input Margin; Contact form 7 button style, Contact form 7 button color, button background color, button font size, button font weight, button width, button border styles, button padding, button margin, Contact form 7 font size etc. <a href="https://cf7addons.com/preview/form-styling/">Click Here</a> to check live preview.

+= Contact form 7 Custom css =

-* **Contact form 7 css:** This features will help you to add your own custom css for Contact Form 7.
+This features will help you to add your own custom css for Contact Form 7.

-* More Coming Soon...
+= More Addons Coming Soon =

+Each month we have targets to introduce atleast 1 new Addons.

-> <strong><a href="https://live.themefic.com/ultimate-cf7" target="_blank">Check out the demo</a></strong>
+> <strong><a href="https://cf7addons.com" target="_blank">Check out the demo</a></strong>

 <hr>